Mortehoe: Places of interest

-The Mortehoe Heritage Centre, based in the Cart Linhay building.
+The Mortehoe Museum is located in the Cart Linhay building.
 On the upper floor is a museum of the history of the most north-westerly tip of North Devon.
 The museum has displays about the local farming communities, the railway, and the numerous shipwrecks that occurred off the treacherous rocks around the nearby coast.
 The rebuilding of the heritage site was managed by surveyor, and later landlord, Douglas Victor Watkins.

 Bull Point Lighthouse is a short walk along the South West Coast Path from the centre of the village, and Morte Point is also easily accessible.